KalyanKPothineni/Electric-Vehicle-Market-Analysis/README.md

 - `Electric and Alternative Fuel Charging Stations.ipynb`: Jupyter Notebook containing data analysis, visualizations, and model building in Python.
 - `processed_charging_stations.csv`: A cleaned and processed dataset was used for analysis and modeling.
-- `Milestone-1`: Folder containing scripts and results from the first milestone.
-- `Milestone-2`: Folder containing scripts and results from the second milestone.
-- `Milestone-3`: Folder containing scripts and results from the third milestone.

 ## Prerequisites